Cornwall: Settlements and transport

 Cornwall's only city, and the home of the council headquarters, is Truro.
 Nearby Falmouth is notable as a port.
 St Just in Penwith is the westernmost town in England, though the same claim has been made for Penzance, which is larger.
 St Ives and Padstow are today small vessel ports with a major tourism and leisure sector in their economies.
 Newquay on the north coast is another major urban settlement which is known for its beaches and is a popular surfing destination, as is Bude further north, but Newquay is now also becoming important for its aviation-related industries.
-Camborne is the county's largest town and more populous than the capital Truro.
-Together with the neighbouring town of Redruth, it forms the largest urban area in Cornwall, and both towns were significant as centres of the global tin mining industry in the 19th century; nearby copper mines were also very productive during that period.
-St Austell is also larger than Truro and was the centre of the china clay industry in Cornwall.
-Until four new parishes were created for the St Austell area on 1 April 2009 St Austell was the largest settlement in Cornwall.
+At the 2021 census, Newquay was county's most populous built up area as defined by the Office for National Statistics.
+Falmouth was the most populous parish.
+At the previous census in 2011, Camborne and Redruth were deemed a single built up area; both these towns were significant as centres of the global tin mining industry in the 19th century, and nearby copper mines were also very productive during that period.
+St Austell was the centre of the china clay industry in Cornwall.

 Cornwall borders the county of Devon at the River Tamar.
 Major roads between Cornwall and the rest of Great Britain are the A38 which crosses the Tamar at Plymouth via the Tamar Bridge and the town of Saltash, the A39 road (Atlantic Highway) from Barnstaple, passing through North Cornwall to end in Falmouth, and the A30 which connects Cornwall to the M5 motorway at Exeter, crosses the border south of Launceston, crosses Bodmin Moor and connects Bodmin, Truro, Redruth, Camborne, Hayle and Penzance.
 Torpoint Ferry links Plymouth with Torpoint on the opposite side of the Hamoaze.
 A rail bridge, the Royal Albert Bridge built by Isambard Kingdom Brunel (1859), provides the other main land transport link.
 The city of Plymouth, a large urban centre in south west Devon, is an important location for services such as hospitals, department stores, road and rail transport, and cultural venues, particularly for people living in east Cornwall.

 Cardiff and Swansea, across the Bristol Channel, have at some times in the past been connected to Cornwall by ferry, but these do not operate now.

 The Isles of Scilly are served by ferry (from Penzance) and by aeroplane, having its own airport: St Mary's Airport.
 There are regular flights between St Mary's and Land's End Airport, near St Just, and Newquay Airport; during the summer season, a service is also provided between St Mary's and Exeter Airport, in Devon.